adonisdario/data-science/best-gk-2023-24/readme.md

 > Finally, for this metric, we want to determine how many goals can a goalkeeper avoid when facing 100 expected goals.

-- Consider the quantity of Saves/90;
+- Consider the quantity of SoTA/90 and Saves/90;

-> *This metric is going to show the weakness of the defensive linemen.
-If it's too high, means that the defensive linemen allowed a high volume of shots per game for the goalkeeper to save.*
+> *This metrics are going to show the weakness of the defensive linemen.
+High number of Shots on Target Against /90 and a high number of Saves /90 means that the defence is weak and the goalkeeper is outstanding.
+The contrary means that the defence is good but the goalkeeper is failing.*

 ### Rejected metrics